Skip to main content

 By Stephen C. Schultz

-When you think of academic delivery, what do you think of?
-We often think of classrooms, teachers, lectures, chalkboards, projectors, tests, semesters, class periods and ringing bells.
-There are hall monitors, food fights, tardy slips and cramped lockers.
+When you think of school, what comes to mind?
+Probably classrooms, teachers, lectures, chalkboards, projectors, tests, semesters, class periods, and ringing bells.
+You might even picture hall monitors, food fights, tardy slips, and cramped lockers.

-In this traditional setting, time is the constant; 5 days a week, 16 weeks a semester, 2 semesters a year, summer vacation.
-Again, Time is the constant…Learning is the variable.
+In that traditional model, time is the constant — five days a week, sixteen weeks per semester, two semesters a year, with a summer vacation in between.
+Time moves forward no matter what, while learning becomes the variable.

 Comments